Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

 In this section, we extend the results presented in the main text, and provide a more detailed discussion.
 Furthermore, we report additional baselines and supplementary experiments such as PermutedMNIST (cf. SM \ref{sm:sec:perm:mnist}).

-In addition to the methods and baselines that have already been introduced, we consider the following variations.
-To investigate the role played by the shared meta-model, we consider independently trained models per task (\textit{separate posteriors:} \textbf{SP}); a baseline that by design is not affected by catastrophic interference, and therefore leads to identical \textsc{TG-during} and \textsc{TG-final} scores.
+\textbf{Baselines.} In addition to the methods and baselines that have already been introduced, we consider the following variations.
+To investigate the role played by the shared meta-model, we consider independently trained models per task (\textit{SeparatePosteriors}); a baseline that by design is not affected by catastrophic interference, and therefore leads to identical \textit{TGiven-During} and \textit{TGiven-Final} scores.
 In this setting, task-specific solutions cannot benefit from knowledge transfer, but they are also less limited because the capacity of the meta-model is not shared with previous tasks.

 We distinguish two cases for this baseline.
-In the first case, there is no \textsc{TC} network and $\bm{\theta}$ is trained directly (denoted \textsc{SP-$<$method$>$}, e.g., \textbf{SP-BbB}).
-However, one has to keep in mind that the underlying architecture in combination with the chosen weight prior defines a prior in function space that will affect predictive uncertainty (cf. Sec. \ref{sec:methods} and \citet{wilson2020bayesian:generalization}), and it is therefore unclear how comparable task-inference scores based on predictive uncertainty are in this case, e.g., between \textsc{SP-BbB} and \textsc{PR-BbB}.
-For this reason, we include a second \textsc{SP} baseline where the \textsc{TC} network remains but has no dedicated functional purpose (denoted \textsc{SP-TC-$<$method$>$}, e.g., \textbf{SP-TC-BbB}).
+In the first case, there is no \textsc{TC} network and $\bm{\theta}$ is trained directly (denoted \textit{SeparatePosteriors-$<$method$>$}, e.g., \textbf{SeparatePosteriors-BbB}).
+However, one has to keep in mind that the underlying architecture in combination with the chosen weight prior defines a prior in function space that will affect predictive uncertainty (cf. Sec. \ref{sec:methods} and \cite{wilson2020bayesian:generalization}), and it is therefore unclear how comparable task inference scores based on predictive uncertainty are in this case, e.g., between \textit{SeparatePosteriors-BbB} and \textit{PosteriorReplay-BbB}.
+For this reason, we include a second \textit{SeparatePosteriors} baseline where the \textit{TC} network remains but has no dedicated functional purpose (denoted \textit{SeparatePosteriors-TC-$<$method$>$}, e.g., \textbf{SeparatePosteriors-TC-BbB}).
 Note that for this baseline, one \textsc{TC} network with a single task embedding is learned per task.